By Kate Tietje

 #1: Fresh, Filtered Water

 Drink plenty of fresh water!
 Without water to help things stay lubricated and move easily, our bodies do not detox effectively — including our livers.
+It is important to filter it when possible.
+Between outside toxins getting into the water supply and old pipes eroding, a good water filter can save you a lot of health issues.
+You can read more in Everything You Need to Know about Water Filters.

 This “wonder drink” is made from fermented sweet tea, and contains several different organic acids and high levels of B vitamins.
 It helps to gently support and detox your liver.
-Just make sure to drink plenty of water with it, and start slow if you’re not used to it.
+Just make sure to drink plenty of water with it, and start slowly if you’re not used to it.

 #4: Milk Thistle Seed